peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 Longwave Solution
 -----------------

-In the longwave part of of the spectrum, there are many sources of
+In the longwave spectrum, there are many sources of
 radiation: the Earth's surface and each atmospheric layer.
-This fact makes the situation more complicated than in the shortwave part of the spectrum, as broadband optical thickness of layers depends on the path travelled by radiation, which is ambiguous.
+This fact makes the situation more complicated than in the shortwave spectrum, as the broadband optical thickness of layers depends on the path travelled by radiation, which is ambiguous.
 The adding method can accomodate only a single choice of optical thickness per layer.
 However, it is possible to overcome this problem with improved accuracy